Using the points layer#

 The input data to the points layer must be an NxD NumPy array containing the coordinates of N points in D dimensions.
 The ordering of these dimensions is the same as the ordering of the dimensions for image layers.
 This array is always accessible through the layer.data property and will grow or shrink as new points are either added or deleted.

-The points layer can contain properties that annotate each point.
-Points.properties stores the properties in a dictionary where each key is the name of the property and the values are NumPy arrays with a value for each point (i.e., length N for N points in Points.data).
-As we will see below, we can use the values in a property to set the display properties of the points (e.g., face color or border color).
-To see the points properties in action, please see the Point annotation tutorial.
+As we will see below, we can use feature values to determine the display properties of the points (e.g., face color or border color).
+To see the points features in action, please see the Point annotation tutorial.

 Non-editable mode#